blutjens/awesome-earth-system-ml/README.md

 # Awesome-earth-system-ml [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)
 **Awesome-earth-system-ml** is a curated list of datasets from dynamic Earth system models for the climate-interested machine learning community.
 The list targets data from climate, weather, atmosphere, ocean, flood, cryosphere, or other models and sciences.

-Getting started with data science in Earth system modeling.
-The lack of organized datasets is one reason why.
-So, this list of datasets intends to get you started with building machine learning models for analysing dynamical Earth systems.
+Getting started with data science in Earth system modeling is challenging.
+The lack of accessible datasets and plethora of evaluation options is one reason why.
+So, this list of datasets and benchmarks intends to get you started with building machine learning models for analysing dynamical Earth systems.

 This is a wide open and inclusive community.
 We would very much appreciate if you add your favorite datasets via a pull request or (emailing lutjens at mit [dot] edu).